niklasramo/mezr/README.md

 **Parameters**

-- **element**
+1. **element**
-  - Accepts any HTML DOM element.
+   - Accepts any HTML element.
-- **position**
+2. **position**
    - An optional argument which allows you to forcefully provide the element's position value for the calculations.
 If this argument is omitted the element's position will be automatically read from the element.

 **Examples**